When to Hire a Growth Agency (and When Not To)

 You should hire when

-You should not hire when (non-fit)
+You should NOT hire when

 - Weekly readout: what changed, what worked, what we’re testing next.